A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

 \subsection{Logical remarks on the above results}

-Lastly, we want to outline the additional modifications to $H^\omega_p$ necessary to formalize the proofs of the theorems of Plant and Reich.
-These modifications in that way give rise to the systems and bound extraction results underlying the extractions outline above.
+Lastly, we want to outline the additional modifications to $H^\omega_p$ necessary for formalizing the proofs of the theorems of Plant and Reich.
+These modifications in that way give rise to the systems and bound extraction results underlying the extractions outlined above.
 In that context, we here in particular move away from the use of arbitrary real errors $\varepsilon$ and again consider representations of errors via natural numbers through $2^{-k}$.

-At first, both results are formulated for points $x\in\mathrm{dom}A$ and by the logical methodology, this stands for the existential assumption $\exists y(y\in Ax)$ which yields that at least a priori the extracted rates will in particular depend on an upper bound on the norm of this witness which is also the case for the above rates.
+At first, both results are formulated for points $x\in\mathrm{dom}A$ and by the logical methodology, this stands for the existential assumption $\exists y^X(y\in Ax)$ which yields that at least a priori the extracted rates will in particular depend on an upper bound on the norm of this witness which is also the case for the above rates.

 The second prominent assumption in both results is that of uniform convexity which was quantitatively treated above via the modulus of uniform convexity $\eta$.
 Formally, this can be achieved by adding an additional constant $\eta$ of type $\mathbb{N}\to\mathbb{N}$ together with a corresponding axiom stating that it represents a modulus of uniform convexity for $X$ (see \cite{Koh2008} for more details):